OPEN SAILING RULES

 - Assess the situation and try to resolve any equipment problems.
 You may be able to sail back to the dock depending on the condition of the boat or type of equipment failure.

-- For minor sailing injuries, use the safety kit located on each boat.
-Again, you may be able to sail back to the dock and get medical attention depending on the condition of the injured.
+- For minor sailing injuries you may be able to sail back to the dock and get medical attention depending on the condition of the injured.
 However, if injuries require immediate medical attention, radio the Dockmaster who will call 911

 - All members are required to notify MSC staff in the event of any sailing accident, injury or equipment failure.
 Staff must document all accidents and injuries.